kallangerard/kallangerard.github.io/content/posts/how-to-use-traefik-2-with-home-assistant.md

   - traefik:/letsencrypt
 ```

-Here we're using a custom command to configure traefik.
+I use a custom docker run command to configure Traefik.
 I prefer this over using configuration files as it keeps it all within one place.
-Docker Compose will combine this entire list into a single line, but it's a lot more readable this way.
+In addition, when you make a change Docker Compose will restart Traefik for you.

 ```yaml
 command: